 Every girl needs to understand that she has the power to never let words bother her.
 Any time a girl lets teasing hurt her feelings and ruin her day, she is in essence giving her power away.
 She’s in a great mood walking into school, and someone says one negative comment and she is a mess the rest of the day.
 So she is telling that other girl: “You are in charge of my feelings, mood, and reactions.”

-Here’s what I teach girls: if someone calls you a name, in your head start coaching yourself with words like this: “Relax Morgan, it’s just a word, I’m not a tomato, I’m not going to give my power away, it’s just a word, I’m not a tomato…”, and then I encourage them to smile and walk away.
-The ‘tomato words’ concept is this: if I call a girl a tomato, she laughs because she knows she’s not a tomato and thus the word has no power or meaning for her.
+I teach girls my “tomato words” concept which goes like this: if I call a girl a tomato, she laughs because she knows she’s not a tomato and thus the word has no power or meaning for her.
+So if someone calls you a name, in your head start coaching yourself with words like this: “Relax Morgan, it’s just a word, I’m not a tomato, I’m not going to give my power away, it’s just a word, I’m not a tomato…”, and then I encourage them to smile and walk away.
 I want girls to know that they have the ability to make every word a tomato word.
 Therefore, there are no mean words, just words, and we have the power to make them hurt or not.